 Francis' contemporaries had a mixed reaction to his prophecy.
-For everyone drawn to the calling of servanthood to all in the name of the loving Christ, there were others who saw him as a kook out of step with both the reality of the times and the current Thomistic theology of the Church.
-It is true, of course, that he was out of step with the times and with its theology.
-Francis' followers today have much the same problem.
-But the question for the Christian to ponder is not "are you out of step with the times and its trendy theology?"
-It is, "are you out of step with the loving message of Jesus and the will of God for you to care for the planet?"
+For everyone drawn to the calling of servanthood to all in the name of the loving Christ, there were helping us understand and do it.
+They are good at their job. others who saw him as a kook out of step with both the reality of In short, you have mail, maybe not in your inbox, but in your the times and the current Thomistic theology of the Church.
+It is own mental intake.
+God sends you the Gospel to tell the story, the true, of course, that he was out of step with the times and with its angels to guide you, the Fathers to enlighten you, the community theology.
+Francis' followers today have much the same problem. of believers to support you, his own Son to love you, his Spirit But the question for the Christian to ponder is not "are you out of to walk with you.
+We are here on this earth for a reason: to care step with the times and its trendy theology?"
+It is, "are you out of for it, to love our neighbors of all kinds, to manage the planet as step with the loving message of Jesus and the will of God for you God would, to be good servants and stewards of his people, his to care for the planet?" creatures, his creation.